alpeware/omega/puzzles/piggybank/README.md

 }
 ```

-Let's incept it to make sure we didn't make any mistakes -
+Let's inspect it to make sure we didn't make any mistakes -

 ```
 $ make inspect